-Gilbert King quotes
+Gilbert King famous quotes

 • After the first few readings in comedy venues I did begin to write for laughs.
 There's something so gratifying about stimulating laughter.